-London Metropolitan University is proud to be delivering the 2020 Social Integration & Regeneration Learning Network, thanks to funding from the Greater London Authority (GLA).
+London Metropolitan University is proud to be delivering the 2020 Social Integration and Regeneration Learning Network, thanks to funding from the Greater London Authority (GLA).

 Professor Diana Stirbu, who specialises in policy and governance at the School of Social Professions, will lead a team of experts across a range of academic disciplines to curate and deliver a programme of activities throughout 2020.
 Professor Stirbu said: “We’re delighted to have won a grant from the GLA to deliver this innovative programme, and we are very proud of the significant work we have planned around social integration in London.
 This project speaks closely to London Met’s commitment to social inclusion and our ambitions to give back to the city by engaging with our local communities and partners."